-'The institution of my native State . . . will be based on the illimitable freedom of the human mind, to explore and to expose every subject susceptible of its breaking news Press Puts Spotlight on ACTA as Penn State Names New President Since the Jerry Sandusky scandal broke in December 2011, ACTA has been a leading voice for responsible governance at Penn State and the need for reform-minded leadership.
+Press Puts Spotlight on ACTA as Penn State Names New President Cince the Jerry Sandusky scandal broke in December 2011, ACTA has been a leading voice for responsible governance at Penn State and the need for reform-minded leadership.
 That's why ACTA has been featured front and center in the media following the recent announcement that Eric Barron will become the new president of Penn State University.
 ACTA's vice president of policy, Michael Poliakoff, was quoted in the Wall Street Journal, Pittsburgh Tribune-Review, and Associated Press on Barron's merits and salary.
 Dr. Poliakoff praised Barron's innovative spirit, but lamented the \$800,000 starting salary on top of a \$200,000 "transitional payment."
 In a statement posted to ACTA's website and distributed to reporters around the country, ACTA said: "Though the search process was at times clumsy, and the president's salary unconscionably high at a time of rising tuition prices, Penn State has chosen a leader with a proven commitment to cost-effectiveness and high academic standards."
 The Associated Press story was picked up by dozens of media outlets including ABC News, Newsday, the Washington Post, Yahoo, and the United Kingdom's Daily Mail.
-Excerpts from recent press quoting ACTA vice president of policy, Dr. Michael Poliakoff:

-Wall Street Journal "This is an outstanding pick for Penn State.
+Excerpts from recent press quoting ACTA vice president of policy, Dr. Michael Poliakoff: Wall Street Journal "This is an outstanding pick for Penn State.
 He was well regarded at Florida State and is known as a bold innovator."
 Associated Press "The last thing that a university like Penn State, which has had some very significant issues, the last thing it needs is a guardian of the status quo," Poliakoff said.
 "I'm not suggesting that he start a rumble, but it's really important for the president to be a leader of the faculty-not just a fundraiser."
-Pittsburgh Tribune-Review the cash.
-Eleven of these institutions paid their presidents base salaries of \$400,000 or more to run colleges that typically have presidents are paid as well as-or better than-the President of fewer than 2,000 students.
-To put that in perspective, these "Leadership in higher education at this moment really demands a level of modesty and forgoing high levels of compensation.
+Pittsburgh Tribune-Review "Leadership in higher education at this moment really demands a level of modesty and forgoing high levels of compensation.
 This is a time when students and their families are making enormous sacrifices to meet ever-rising tuition."
 Empty Promises, continued from 1 Foundation for Individual Rights in Education's "Spotlight" speech code study, every single one maintains at least one policy that threatens free speech and expression on campus. • Costs are out of control.
 Despite having an average endowment size of nearly \$1 billion, these institutions except for the service academies-raised tuition and fees anywhere from 6.2% to 17.1% above inflation between 2008 and 2013.
 At every college excluding the military academies, the total cost of attendance for one year exceeds the national median household income of \$52,762.
-It's no "While these recent findings are not so surprising to those who follow such studies, one can still be stunned by what can only be described as a breach of trust between colleges and the students they attract with diversions and amenities that have little bearing on education and that will be of little use in the job market." - Kathleen Parker, Washington Post 3 the United States.
-Teaching is not these colleges' priority.
-If we can discern an institution's priorizies by locking at can discern an institution's priorities by looking at its budget, then it is clear that educating students is of increasingly less import at too many top colleges.
-At over half of the schools studied, administrative spending is growing faster surprise students graduate from most of these institutions with an average debt approaching \$20,000. • Executive pay is through the roof.
-While families are struggling in a weak economy to pay for a supposedly "elite" education, the presidents of these institutions are raking in than instructional spending.
-And faculty teaching loads at many schools are surprisingly low.
+It's no surprise students graduate from most of these institutions with an average debt approaching \$20,000. • Executive pay is through the roof.
+While families are struggling in a weak economy to pay for a supposedly "elite" education, the presidents of these institutions are raking in the cash.
+Eleven of these institutions paid their presidents base salaries of \$400,000 or more to run colleges that typically have fewer than 2,000 students.
+To put that in perspective, these presidents are paid as well as-or better than-the President of the United States.